 Pursuant to the Administrative Measures on Food Operation Licensing issued by the former China Food and Drug Administration on August 31, 2015 and amended on November 17, 2017, the principle of "one permit for one venue" shall apply to the licensing for food business, which means a food business operator shall obtain a food business permit to engage in food business activities in one business venue.
 Where any of the licensing items indicated on a food business permit change, the food business operator shall, within ten working days after such change takes place, apply to the food and drug administrative authority that originally issued the permit for alteration of the business permit.
-If the food business operator fails to apply for the alteration, the food and drug administrative authority shall order such food business operator to make corrections and issue a warning.
+If the food business operator to make corrections and issue a warning.
 If such food business operator refuses to make corrections, a fine ranging from RMB2,000 to RMB10,000 will be imposed.